Hyperling/Docker/Config/ReverseProxy/README.md

 Tasks which will also likely come up while using this subproject.

 ## Stop
-If you need to halt the system you may use either stop or down.
+If the proxy needs turned off either stop or down may be used.
 ```
 # docker compose stop
 # docker compose down